Oloren-AI/olorenchemengine/README.rst

 oce at a high level
 -------------------------------

-Everything in oce is built around Oloren's proprietary ``BaseClass`` system, which all classes stem from.
+Everything in oce is built around Oloren's ``BaseClass`` system, which all classes stem from.
 Any ``BaseClass`` derived objects has its parameters and complete state saved via ``parmeterize`` and ``saves`` respectively.
 A blank object (no internal state) can be recreated via ``create_BC`` and a complete object (with internal state) can